 As a person continues substance use and as it produces dramatic changes in brain function that reduce a person’s ability to control their substance use, this cycle becomes more severe.

-With continued substance misuse, progressive changes called neuroadaptations occur in the structure and function of the brain.
+With continued substance misuse, progressive changes called neuroadaptations occur throughout structures in the brain.
 They compromise brain function and drive the transition from controlled, occasional substance use to chronic misuse, which can be difficult to control.

 These changes can persist long after a person stops using substances.
-They may also produce continued, periodic craving for the substances that can lead to relapse.
-More than 60% of people treated for substance use disorder relapse within the first year following treatment.
+They may also produce continued, periodic cravings for the substances that can lead to relapse—more than 60% of people treated for substance use disorder relapse within the first year following treatment.
 And a person can remain at increased risk of relapse for many years.
 However, there are successful treatments.

 What Parts of the Brain Are Affected by Drug Use?